Healthy Retail & Dining Initiatives

 Promote Participation in Federal Food Assistance Programs

 As a tribal leader, consider promoting awareness and participation among eligible families and children in federal food assistance programs.
 To help supplement food purchases in the grocery store, eligible families and children may qualify for the Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps, or Women, Infants, and Children (WIC).
 US Department of Agriculture routinely awards grants to local governments and non-for-profit organizations to develop SNAP application and eligibility systems that encourage participation.
 Consider applying!

-The USDA is currently taking initiatives to help improve the quality and affordability of foods for program participants.
+The USDA is currently implementing initiatives to help improve the quality and affordability of foods for program participants.
 Examples include: